bradburd lab

 Gideon Bradburd (he/him)

-My research is focused around incorporating geography into statistical methods for studying population structure, admixture, demography, local adaptation, and natural selection in a variety of empirical systems.
+My research is focused on incorporating geography into statistical methods for studying population structure, admixture, demography, local adaptation, and natural selection in a variety of empirical systems.

 More info: [CV], [Google Scholar], [github], [SSE profile of me].